ziqian2000/RISC-V-CPU/README.md

 # 3. Performance

-The biggest frequency it reaches is 130 Hz.
-When the frequency is not bigger than 130 Hz, all test cases can be passed on FPGA.
-When bigger than 130 Hz, some test cases fail.
+The highest frequency it reaches is 130 Hz.
+When the frequency is not higher than 130 Hz, all test cases can be passed on FPGA.
+When higher than 130 Hz, some test cases fail.
 However, when the frequency reaches 130 MHz, the WNS (worst negative slack) has been negative.

 What about the speed?
 Take running `pi.c` on FPGA as an example: